Meltdown Blemish Treatment

 $35๐ฆ Storage & Shelf Life

-Store in a cool, dry place away from direct sunlight.
-Keep bottle tightly closed.
+Store in a cool, dry place away from direct sunlight to protect the plant oils from oxidation

 โ Frequently Asked Questions